Table of contents

 Weight

-The HOKA Anacapa 2 Low GTX, weighing in at 1 pound and 14.6 ounces, is one of the heaviest options in our review lineup.
-Most of this weight comes from the ultra-durable leather upper, Gore-Tex waterproofing, and burly midsole that guarantee long-lasting performance and protection against the elements.
+The HOKA Anacapa 2 Low GTX weighs 1 pound and 14.6 ounces for the pair.
+That makes them one of the heaviest options in our review lineup.
+Most of this weight comes from the ultra-durable leather upper, GORE-TEX waterproofing, and burly midsole.

 A picture of a man from the waist down, walking on a trail.